genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/01_getting-started.md

 ---

 ### Styling specific components or pages
 For more granular control, you can add styles to a specific page or component.

-For example, if you want to have styling for the page displayed when a requested page cannot be found, create a stylesheet called **src/pages/NotFoundPage/NotFoundPage.css** with styles that only apply to that page.
+For example, if you want to have styling for the page that is displayed when a requested page cannot be found, create a stylesheet called **src/pages/NotFoundPage/NotFoundPage.css** with styles that only apply to that page.

 ---